What are the indices' trading hours

-Traditional indices trading hours vary depending on what stock exchange the index's constituents are listed on.
-Most European stock indices, for example, are calculated from 08:00 till 16:30 on weekdays, as that's when their stock constituents are open to trade.
+Traditional index trading hours vary depending on what stock exchange the index's constituents are listed on.
+Most European stock indices, for example, are calculated from 08:00 till 16:30 CET on weekdays, as that's when their stock constituents are open to trade.

 Consequently, the index's price moves during this period as a result of the trading activity of its stocks.
-In the US, typical hours for indices is 14:30 until 21:00, as that's when US stocks trade.
+In the US, typical hours for indices is 9:30 to 4pm ET, as that's when US stocks trade.

 The majority of index trading takes place on futures exchanges, though, which means that most indices can in fact be bought and sold 24 hours a day.

 You can trade several major indices, such as the UK 100, Germany 40 and US Tech 100, which represent the FTSE 100, DAX 40 and Nasdaq-100 respectively, 24 hours a day from Monday through to Saturday morning AEST with City Index.

 Market hours may differ on certain days, such as public holidays, but our typical index trading hours can be found below.

 Although you have all-day access, these markets are naturally busier during stock market hours - so the FTSE 100 could be more liquid and experience greater volatility between 18:00 and 02:30 AEST when stocks are trading.

 |Dow Jones (Wall Street)||Mon 09:00 – Sat 08:00|

 |Nasdaq-100 (US Tech 100)||Mon 09:00 – Sat 08:00|